GreptimeTeam/docs/User_Guide/reading_writing_data.md

 supported protocols can be found here, for detailed ways of how to do it.

-Note that writing data in a specific protocol does not mean that you have to read data with the same protocal.
+Note that writing data in a specific protocol does not mean that you have to read data with the same protocol.
 For example, you can write data through Prometheus endpoint while using MySQL client to read them.

 ## SQL